morteza/bootstrap-rtl/README.md

 ## Quick start

-To get started, **[download latest production version (v3.1.1-rc1)](https://github.com/morteza/bootstrap-rtl/releases/latest)**.
+To get started, **[download latest release](https://github.com/morteza/bootstrap-rtl/releases/latest)**.
 Check `examples/` directory for more.
 It's just like Bootstrap 3, nothing special.
 You can also install it via bower:

 * Run `bower install bootstrap-rtl` and latest version will be installed under *bower_components/bootstrap-rtl/* directory.